Every line in Kanye West’s song "Wolves", illustrated in 3 days

 I noticed that major hip-hop artists like Future or Young Thug had increased the speed of their releases.
 The New York Times’ dubbed this "workaholism".
 Besides, projects like Kendrick Lamar’s unmastered album reminded me of Eric Ries’ book The Lean Start-Up: better fail fast rather than burning too much time, cash and energy for something that people won’t even like.

 Is releasing a lot of stuff, fast, the way to make it in today's world?
 Are the finishing touches mere overkill?
 Should artworks be shipped as MVPs?
-In hip-hop, the creative industries and business, is scaling fast (or blitzscaling, as coined by Linkedin founder Reid Hoffman) the way to succeed?
+In hip-hop, creative industries and business, is scaling fast (or blitzscaling, as coined by Linkedin founder Reid Hoffman) the way to succeed?
 If Silicon Valley thinking could be transposed into hip-hop, could it be the case with creative professions in general?

 When Kanye West introduced his album on a Thursday night of February 2016, I knew that I had an opportunity to experiment with my own practice.
 I picked the track I liked the most and decided to draw every line of it, with a self-imposed deadline of one week-end.

 On the Friday, I picked a song, according to those criteria: manageable number of lines / lyrics relatability / potential for interesting drawings.
 Then, I picked a platform and a medium.
-YouTube was a no-go because of audio copyright, but mostly because the only released audio file was a dirty rip from West’s public album introduction (the album got officially released a week after.)
+YouTube was a no-go because of audio copyright, and also because the only released audio file was a dirty rip from West’s public album introduction (the album got officially released a week after.)
 Instagram was a great work-around, plus the viewer would be free to enjoy the drawings at its own pace, with or without the music.